smittytone/PreviewMarkdown/README.md

 - The base body font and text size.
 - The monospaced code font.
 - The colour of headlines, code, blockquotes and link text.
 - Whether YAML front matter should be displayed too.
+This is handy if you are a [Hugo](https://gohugo.io) or [Jekyll](https://jekyllrb.com) user — [see below for more details](#yaml-front-matter).
-- Whether preview should be display white-on-black even in Dark Mode.
+- Whether preview should be display white-on-black even in macOS’ Dark Mode.

-Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session.
+Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session, or you log out of your macOS user account.
+This is because Finder caches thumbnails generated in a given session.

-For more information on the background to this app, please see this [blog post](https://smittytone.wordpress.com/2019/11/07/create_previews_macos_catalina/).

 ### YAML Front Matter

 *PreviewMarkdown* supports rendering YAML front matter in Markdown files.
 To enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
 YAML will appear in QuickLook previews only, not thumbnails.

-YAML front matter can be delimited with both `---` and `---`, and `---` and `...` start and end markers.
+YAML front matter can be delimited with both `---` and `---`, and `---` and `...` start and end markers, as per [the YAML 1.2 specification](https://yaml.org).

 ## Known Issues